Finding a Nonreligious, Agnostic, or Atheist Rehab Near Me

 What Types of Programs Incorporate Religion or Spirituality into Treatment?

-Typically, physicians and therapists will discuss a person’s belief system with them prior to the implementation of treatment.
-The treatment can be adjusted for those who have a strong religious commitment or wish to incorporate notions of spirituality in their recovery, or these notions can be completely discarded for those who are atheists, agnostics, or just have no specific religious type commitment.
+Typically, physicians and therapists discuss a person’s belief system with them prior to the implementation of treatment.
+The treatment can be adjusted for those who have a strong religious commitment or wish to incorporate notions of spirituality in their recovery, or these notions can be completely discarded for those who are atheists, agnostics, or just have no specific religious commitment.
 Thus, treatment that is implemented according to the NIDA principles of effective substance use disorder interventions do not require any type of spiritual or religious belief or commitment.

 Need more info?